45panov/chronos/README.md

-#chronos 0.1
+#CHORNOS 0.2

-chronos.py is script to limit my children playinig PC games.
+Chronos is pyton-script to limit my children playinig PC games.

-chronos.py performes logout from default_user  when time, defined in default_time, has expired.
+It performes logout from USER when time defined in DEFAULT_TIME expires.
+You can set it up in chronos.py directly.

-It creates date_time.json to store current date and remaining time.
+To keep current date and remaining time Chronos creates storage.json in '/var/tmp/' in Linux and something like 'C:\Users\%USER%\Appdata\Local\Temp\' in Windows.
+To add or reduce remaining time you can edit corresponding variable in storage.json.

-It's created under Linix Mint 19.3 and python ver 3.6
+Tested on Linix Mint 19.3 and Windows 10 with Python 3.6.8.

-To provide chronos execution on system login  the following command should be added to /home/.profile of corresponding user:

-python3 /home/USERNAME/chronos.py &
+## INSTALLATION

+Copy chronos.py to directry from which it may be executed under target account.
+Make chronos.py run on system start under target account.
+In Linux you should add following line in target user's .profile:

+_python ~/chronos/chronos.py_

+Set up USER, DEFAULT_TIME and switch PRODUCTION to True in chronos.py.